Armat-Software-LLC/com.armatsoftware.code.engine/ArmatSoftware.Code.Engine.Storage/README.md

 ### Data Completeness

-Specific subject action model defintiions and their validation ensure completeness of the created actions and their data.
+Specific subject action model defintions and their validation ensure completeness of the created actions and their data.

 ### Data Integrity